 Established in 1951, the International Organization for Migration (IOM) is the leading inter-governmental organization in the field of migration, working to help ensure the orderly and humane management of this global phenomenon.
 Over the years, films have been used to inform, entertain, educate and provoke debate.
-It is in this spirit that IOM launched the Global Migration Film Festival (GMFF) in 2016.
-Last year, an Official Selection of 42 films led to over 500 screenings in 104 countries around the world, attended by a global audience of over 30,000 people.

 The goal of the Festival is to pave the way for greater discussion around one of the greatest phenomena of our time: migration.
 Furthermore, it is an innovative avenue for normalizing discussions of migration through storytelling, and an advocacy tool that can draw attention to the United Nations’ Sustainable Development Goals (SDGs), thus helping all nations as they work to meet them.